 This is a birth injury malpractice lawsuit filed by a woman in Carroll County after her baby was diagnosed with right Erb's Palsy due to the delivery methods employed by defendants.
-Filed on March 6, 2017, it is the 112th medical malpractice case in Maryland in 2017.Summary of Plaintiff's Allegations
+Plaintiff's birth injury lawyers (not our firm) filed this lawsuit on March 6, 2017.
+It is the 112th medical malpractice case in Maryland in 2017.Summary of Plaintiff's Allegations

 Plaintiff, a 28-year-old woman, goes to Carroll Hospital Center, in Carroll County, at 38 3/7 weeks pregnant.
 She is in labor and is admitted to the hospital under defendant doctor's care.
 The next morning, her baby is born via spontaneous vaginal delivery with the use of a vacuum device.